provenance-io/provenance-mobile-wallet/README.md

 Note: You will have to manually address any system prompts (e.g. Face ID, permissions requests, etc.) as they pop up

 ### API Permissions
-API keys have application and API restrictions that are managed in Google Cloud
+API keys have application and API restrictions that are managed in Google Cloud.

 Dynamic Links requires:
 1. Firebase Installations API